basnijholt/nijho.lt/content/post/homelab-explained/index.md

 4. **Let's Encrypt certificates** give every service real HTTPS, including the private ones.
 5. **DNS** turns names like `mealie.lab.nijho.lt` into addresses, and gives a *different* answer depending on where I am.
 6. There are **four ways in**: my home network, WireGuard on my router, Tailscale coordinated by my own Headscale server, and the open internet.
-7. **One allowlist** in Traefik decides which of those four each service accepts.
-Almost everything accepts only the first three.
+7. **One allowlist** in Traefik limits every service to the first three by default.
+A service reaches the internet only if its config asks for it.
 8. **Headscale ACLs** decide which of my friends and family can reach which service.
 9. **NixOS, Compose files, and Terraform** describe nearly all of it in git, so I rarely click a button, and AI agents can work on it the same way I do.